All Episodes

 She asks, could Obama be another Dukakis?

-Even some Obama backers who believe a nomination fight is over, see the possible parallels, and are determined to avoid them or at least try.
+It isn't just Die Hard Clinton supporters who are pointing out the similarities, even some Obama backers who believe the nomination fight is over, see the possible parallels and are determined to avoid them or at least try.

-Writes Ms. Estridge, I was there.
+Writes Ms. Estrich, I was there.

-Dukakis was and is a friend of mine, and so I can say that while the danger is certainly worth recognizing, Barack Obama is no Mike Dukakis.
+And so I can say that while the danger is certainly worth recognizing, Barack Obama is no Mike Dukakis.

 Or at least he doesn't have to be.